hugocheong/cyclistic-demand-analysis/README.md

 # Cyclistic Customer Demand Analysis

 ## Overview
-This project is part of a data analysis case study from the Google Business Intelligence Professional Certificate with the goal to understand customer demand patterns for **Cyclistic**, a fictional bike-sharing company.
+This project is part of a data analysis case study from the Google Business Intelligence Professional Certificate to understand customer demand patterns for **Cyclistic**, a fictional bike-sharing company.

 ## Tools
 - **Tableau**: For creating customer insights dashboards and visualizing demand patterns.